streamsets/tutorials/working-with-azure/blobstorage_to_hdinsightkafka.md

 ## Goal

-In this tutorial, you will learn how to leverage Azure services with StreamSets to read data from Blob Storage and send data into HDInsight Kafka cluster.
+In this tutorial, you will learn how to leverage Azure services with StreamSets to read data from Blob Storage and send data into Apache Kafka on HDInsight cluster.

 ## Prerequisites